msachi/kafka-streams-demo/README.md

 $ bin/kafka-server-start.sh config/server.properties
 ```

-Next, let's create the input and the output topics that we will read from and write to:
+Next, let's create the input topic that we will read from:
 ```bash
 $ bin/kafka-topics.sh --create \
 --bootstrap-server localhost:9092 \